The chart below illustrates the various levels of appeals in Unemployment Insurance cases:

 Once all parties are on the telephone, the Appeals Examiner will identify the parties, recite the issues in question, and summarize the hearing procedure.
 The examiner will also announce that the hearing is being recorded.
 This fact is important because the recording will become the written transcript of the hearing.
 A transcript is a document that states word for word what each person says during the hearing.
 This transcript is used if you have to appeal your case to the Superior Court, Appellate Division.

 If you have witnesses to support your testimony, they will testify next.
-They will be sworn in, the examiner will ask them questions, and then you can ask any additional questions you may have.
+They will be sworn in, the examiner will ask them questions, and then you can ask additional questions.
 You would do this to make sure your witnesses are able to fully explain and support your side of the story.

 Next, the examiner will ask the employer (and the employer’s witnesses) questions and give them the opportunity to offer relevant information.
 After the employer’s testimony, you will have a chance to ask the employer questions.
 This is an opportunity for you to challenge what the employer has said, but it must be done in the form of questions.
 The process then repeats for any witnesses the employer might have, except that the employer or the employer’s attorney may also question the employer or witness.